-Finding the time as a manager to dedicate to learning a new skill, and monitor each member of your team, is always challenging.
+Finding the time as a manager to dedicate to learning a new skill and monitoring each member of your team is always challenging.
 Thankfully, modern technology can offer assistance.

 There is now a multitude of apps, software, and systems to alleviate the pressure of manual tasks and monitoring to allow managers and employees to get from under the dark cloud of ‘busy work’.